 Well, let us tell you…

-A contract sets the tone for a professional relationship and describes all the expectations of the job.
+A contract sets the tone for a professional relationship and describes all the job expectations.

-This will ensure no gray area of understanding of the job itself, the responsibility of the writer, your responsibility, and the agreed upon pay rate.
+This will ensure no gray area of understanding of the job itself, the writer’s responsibility, your responsibility, and the agreed-upon pay rate.

 Save yourself a huge headache and only work with writers that are willing to sign a contract.

-Remote work should not mean less requirements, if anything it means more.
+Remote work should not mean fewer requirements, if anything, it means more.

-A writer may look fantastic on paper–a million great samples, reviews from their other clients, a nice freelance website, but this doesn’t mean that they are right for YOUR position.
+A writer may look fantastic on paper–a million great samples, reviews from their other clients, a friendly freelance website, but this doesn’t mean that they are right for YOUR position.

 Your list of expectations may be greater or different than those of their other clients, and it’s important to ask targeted questions to measure the fit between you and your writer.